-The GIC offers an open-source service that gives state web managers and PIOs the ability to generate short URLs using the de.gov domain.
-This service — named YOURLS — takes a long URL and provides a redirect to that URL using a shorter more social media-friendly URL.
+The GIC offers an open-source link shortener service that gives state web managers and PIOs the ability to generate short URLs using the de.gov domain.
+This service — named YOURLS — takes a long URL and provides a redirect to that URL using a shorter, more social media-friendly URL.
 The shorter URL includes “de.gov” as the base domain, followed by an alpha-numeric identifier that is either random or custom-defined by the user.

 Shortened URLs provide for greater flexibility for dissemination through social media channels, which often have limited character-lengths for posting.
 Shortened URLs are easier to for citizens to remember.